siegeai/siegelistener/README.md

-Hello `siegelistener`!

-This program can be run alongside a server to gain insights from network traffic.
-We infer api schemas and track basic api level metrics.
+# Welcome to Siege

+## Overview
+Siege is a powerful tool designed to generate API documentation and insights directly from network traffic, specifically tailored for high performance engineering teams.
+By running this listener alongside your server, you gain the ability to infer API schemas and track essential API-level metrics without compromising data privacy or security.

+## Key Features:
+- API Schema Inference: Automatically deduce the structure of your API traffic.
+- Metric Tracking: Monitor key metrics at the API level.
-We don't send request or response bodies to our servers.
+- Data Privacy: Request or response bodies are never sent to our servers.
-We send sanitized versions of the data including schemas and metrics.
+- Data Sanitization: Only sanitized data, including schemas and metrics, are transmitted.

-Configuration is done via the following env variables (or entries in a .env file)
-- SIEGE_APIKEY; this should be set to the api key provided to you by siege
-- SIEGE_DEVICE; this determines which device will be listened on.
-On linux "lo" is good, on mac try "lo0".
-- SIEGE_FILTER; this determines which packets will be analyzed.
-The more specific the better.
-We expect tcp. "tcp and port 80", or whichever port you expect traffic on is a good choice.

-Also consider setting the env var GOMEMLIMIT to something sensible for your use.
+## Configuration
+Configuring Siege is straightforward and can be done through environment variables or a `.env` file.

+## Required Environment Variables:
+SIEGE_APIKEY: Request an API key [here](https://siegeai.com/#contact).
+SIEGE_DEVICE: Specifies the network device to listen on.
+Use "lo" for Linux and "lo0" for Mac.
+SIEGE_FILTER: Defines the packet filters for analysis.
+We recommend specific TCP filters like "tcp and port 80".

+## Optional Configuration:
+GOMEMLIMIT: Set a memory limit that suits your environment for optimal performance.

+## Getting Started
+1. Run the Docker image
+2. Set Up Environment Variables: Refer to the configuration section above.
+3. Run the Tool: Start the program and begin gaining insights from your network traffic.

+## Support and Contribution
+For support, feature requests, or to contribute to the project, please visit our GitHub Issues page.